christiangendron/Akio/mobile/README.md

 Experience our app by following these easy installation steps:

 1. **Set Up Environment Variables:**
    After cloning, navigate to the repository's directory and find the `.env` file.
 This file is where you need to set your environment variables.
 We've provided an example file to guide you in setting up these variables correctly.
+Alternatively, you may leave the default values from the example and use my server personal for testing.

 2. **Install Expo on Your Phone:**
    This application is built with Expo, a framework for developing universal React applications.
 If you don't have Expo installed on your phone, you can download it from the [App Store](https://apps.apple.com/app/apple-store/id982107779) if you're an iOS user, or from the [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www) if you're an Android user.